Charlotte Marsh: First World War

 During World War I she worked as a mechanic and chauffeur for David Lloyd George, whilst continuing her activism.
 Lloyd George was aware of her background but he wanted to make a political bridge to those wanting suffrage.
 Moreover, he wanted to employ a woman as he was campaigning for women to join the workforce to replace then men who were in the armed forces.
 Lloyd George also drove his car but Marsh served as its mechanic.
 Marsh also worked for the Land Army.

 By 1916, Marsh was frustrated with the WSPU's refusal to campaign on suffrage issues during the war.
 She founded the breakaway Independent Women's Social and Political Union to continue the campaign, publishing Independent Suffragette.

 Post war

 After the war she worked for the Women's International League for Peace and Freedom peace movement and then as a social worker in San Francisco.

 Marsh returned to London where she returned to her expertise in public health working for London County Council.
 She was involved with Edith How-Martyn in setting up the collection of the Suffragette Fellowship documenting the movement.
 Marsh was a member of the Six Point Group's executive council with Theresa Garnett.

-In 1952, she was gave a speech at the inaugural meeting of the National Assembly of Women and presented a declaration of women's solidarity for equality and peace.
+In 1952, she gave a speech at the inaugural meeting of the National Assembly of Women and presented a declaration of women's solidarity for equality and peace.